What A Logos Is

-Logo design in today’s world is totally under rated.
-People do not understand how important a good logo is and how valuable it is to their business and this is why I am going to outline some very important facts telling you exactly why logo design should not cost cheap price and why your logo is not something you should take lightly.
+Logo has always been impactful, but underrated.
+Many eople often failed to realize the importance of a good logo and how valuable it is to their business.
+We wanted to highlight some very important facts on why logo design should never be cheap and why designing a logo is not something you should take lightly.

-You wouldn’t take a potential new client to Mamak for lunch, in effect this is what is being done with a cheap logo.
-A logo should give your company a professional image, appropriate to its needs.
+You wouldn’t take a potential new client to a ‘Mamak’ for lunch, in effect this is what is being done with a cheap logo.
+A logo should give your company a professional image, appropriate to

-One of the problems here is that people don’t always realize the amount work that goes into a professionally designed logo example like the "Logo Design Process".
+One of the problems here is that people don’t always realize the amount work that goes into a professionally designed logo as shown in our logo design process.

 The colours typography and style of a logo will often dictate the corporate look of the rest of a company’s literature.

 People Get Of Your Company